FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 FGCU Schedule Analysis

-- In their best win of the season, which took place on January 2, the Eagles beat the Liberty Lady Flames (No. 88 in our computer rankings) by a score of 70-53.
+- Against the Liberty Lady Flames, a top 100 team in our computer rankings, the Eagles picked up their signature win of the season on January 2, a 70-53 home victory.

-- The Eagles have tied for the third-most Quadrant 3 wins in the country (11).
+- The Eagles have tied for the third-most Quadrant 3 wins in the nation (11).

 - Against Quadrant 4 opponents, FGCU is 15-0 (1.000%) -- tied for the 21st-most wins.